Valve audio amplifier technical specification: Direct coupled amplifiers for electrostatics and headphones

 In a sense this niche is a subset of OTLs however it merits treating separately because unlike an OTL for a loudspeaker, which has to push the extremes of a valve circuit's ability to deliver relatively high currents at low voltages into a low impedance load, some headphone types have impedances high enough for normal valve types to drive reasonably as OTLs, and in particular electrostatic loudspeakers and headphones which can be driven directly at hundreds of volts but minimal currents.

 Once more there are some safety issues associated with direct drive for electrostatic loudspeakers, which in extremis may use transmitting valves operating at over 1 kV.
 Such systems are potentially lethal.

+Class A push-pull amplifiers

+Shunt Regulated Push-Pull amplifier (SRPP) and Mu-follower is a family of class A push-pull amplifiers featuring two valves.
+They form high gain and low output impedance inverting stage, providing very low non-linear distortion and great PSRR.